Talk to your child about alcohol and drugs

-Parents’ attitudes and behaviours in relation to alcohol and drugs have a strong influence on their children.
+Parents’ attitudes and behaviours about alcohol and drugs have a strong influence on their children.

 Parents can make the first move and talk frankly about the dangers of binge drinking and encourage their children to have fun with friends without alcohol.

 If their child is of the legal drinking age, parents should encourage them to take care if they choose to drink.

 Staying within the safe drinking limits is important, as excessive drinking can have lasting effects on health, such as damage to the liver, heart, brain and stomach.